 Crema’s Influence on Visual Perception

-Crema is a key part of the espresso coffee experience, according to the study.
-In fact, the lack of crema reduced perceived quality and sensory qualities by lowering expectations for quality, overall taste, bitterness, and smoothness.
+According to the study, Crema is vital to the espresso coffee experience.
+The lack of crema reduced perceived quality and sensory qualities by lowering expectations for quality, overall taste, bitterness, and smoothness.

 The Effect of Crema on Aroma Production

 The perception of volatiles through the olfactory system is called aroma (see also Chapter 18).
 There are two mechanisms for volatile organic molecules to reach the olfactory epithelium in the upper section of the nose.

 When odor-active substances enter the nose, this is known as ortho-nasal stimulation.
 When people smell coffee, the scent molecules go along this path.

 Retronasal stimulation happens when odor-active components enter the internal nares, located within the mouth, after tasting coffee.

 The mechanism influencing orthonasal fragrance perception will be discussed in the following section.
 The Nespresso system was employed in one study to look at the effect of crema thickness and stability on scent release over the cup.

 They compared crema amounts (Barron et al., 2012) and stabilities (Dold et al., 2011) to coffee without crema.
 Even though it has long been assumed that crema is a lid to keep odors from escaping (Petracco, 2005), the experiments revealed a far more sophisticated mechanism.